PadTrick/archlinux_install/README.md

 [multilib]
 Include = /etc/pacman.d/mirrorlist
 ```
-#copy the archiso/airootfs folder from this github-repo into your archiso folder or create the files manually
+#Copy the archiso/airootfs folder from this github-repo into your archiso folder or create the files manually

 #Create a skel .zprofile for autolaunch.
 Run in Konsole (archiso folder)
 ```bash